Professional Culinary Arts Immersion + Farm-to-Table: California

 A SCHOOL FOR CULINARY ENTREPRENEURS

 Knowing how to cook is one thing; understanding how to develop a business plan is another skill set.
-That’s why we’ve introduced a portfolio of Culinary Business classes, from business plan 101 to culinary careers outside the kitchen.
-Take one or all these optional classes, available online, during your time at school and for 6 months post-graduation, to round out your education and boost your business IQ.
-See class offerings below.
+That’s why we’ve introduced a portfolio of Culinary Business workshops to round out your education.
+See more below.

 The Bounty of California